Online Auto Museum

 So, 16 years after first sight, this J-519 profile finally came together in 2022, focusing on bold two-tone blue compositions spread across lovely steel contours.
 This car remains my favorite Duesenberg of those I've photographed (no modest number), and stands a close companion in my mind among the finest of those I have not.
 Of course the first impression, seeing J-519 at my first concours event, counts for a lot.
 But one of the few examples I think better, at least among those I know of in the vicinity, is J-312, the two-tone Graber-bodied cabriolet.

-As I like to build period re-creations, I'm happy to add an imposing perspective based on J-519's original livery.
-'Might be a tad too excited about color, but the coachwork is a Belgian confection for a car originally delivered to the Netherlands, and (as both demographics tend toward wacky contrasts anyhow) I like to think the excess color suits the composition.
+As I like to build period re-creations, I'm happy to add an imposing perspective based on J-519's original livery (14).
+I might be a tad too excited about color in this piece, but the coachwork is a Belgian confection for a car originally delivered to the Netherlands; and as both demographics tend toward wacky contrasts anyhow, I like to think the excess color suits the composition.
 One can't always (and maybe shouldn't ever) photograph classic era cars in front of mansions and castles.
 So let this image comment on the lost cosmopolitan nature of grand automobiles with echoes of civic buildings I mapped into the background.
 At left is the mid-18th century Zion Church of the City of Baltimore, and at right the mid-19th century Peabody Conservatory.

 References: